 Informal Estate proceedings are commenced by filing PC558 Application for Informal Probate and/or Appointment of Personal Representative (Testate/Intestate) and other necessary documents.
+To complete the Petition form MC97 Personal Identifying Information will also need to be filed.
+This document is confidential and for court use only.
 The Application is for the Probate Register to admit the original will, if any, to probate and/or appoint a personal representative.
 If the Application is granted, the Register will sign a form called Register's Statement PC568 admitting the will and/or appointing a personal representative.
 An appointed personal representative becomes qualified to act by filing an Acceptance of Appointment PC571 and any required bond.
+To complete the Acceptance of Appointment the MC97A Addendum to Personal Identifying Information will also need to be filed.
 The personal representative will proceed with unsupervised administration until the estate is closed (unless the judge orders that the estate becomes "supervised" following a petition requesting supervised administration).

 INITIALLY: $175.00 FILING FEE